hapv3/neural-compiler/SECURITY.md

 ### Report

-For all security issues, contact Arm by email at [arm-security@arm.com](mailto:arm-security@arm.com).
+For all security issues, contact Arm Product Security Incident Response Team (PSIRT) by email at [psirt@arm.com](mailto:psirt@arm.com).
 In the body of the email include as much information as possible about the issue or vulnerability and any additional contact details.

 ### Secure submission using PGP